Dave-Sterry/fuzzbeed/README.md

 - {**Th**} User should be able to fill out and submit surveys.
 - Link from survey details to chosen survey
 --> "TakeSurvey.js" page:
---> Display value of qOne, qTwo, qThree above each answer textbox --> Answer choices with textboxes
+--> Display values of qOne, qTwo, qThree from surveyIdX above each answer textbox, //newSurvey for A1, A2, A3// edit form for answers only
+--> Answer choices with textboxes
 --> on submit, save results to firebase && shows their results (even if results are just their answers - "You're a walrus!")
 //results after submitting new take quiz
-//results be displayed on survey detail as dashboard (stretch: queue in D3)
+//results to be displayed on survey detail as user dashboard (stretch: queue in D3)
-- {**Thurs AM**} Host on Firebase.
+- {**Th**} Host on Firebase.

 ---
 - {**Wed PM/Thurs AM stretch?**} User should have their own dashboard which lists surveys created. [see dis](https://firebase.google.com/docs/auth/web/manage-users#get_a_users_profile) [and dis](https://developers.google.com/identity/sign-in/web/sign-in#get_profile_information)